Dense Video Object Captioning from Disjoint Supervision: Conclusion

 We proposed the new task of dense video object captioning.
 Although this task requires expensive annotations across space, time and language, we show that we can train a model on existing larger-scale datasets for disjoint subtasks.
-Moreover, our proposed end-to-end architecture is important for producing more accurate and coherent captions.
-Currently, our model produces a single caption for each trajectory, and in future work, we aim to caption potentially multiple action segments within one trajectory.
-We repurposed grounding datasets for our task, we aim to obtain a dataset with richer spatio-temporal captions in future.
+We show our proposed end-to-end architecture is important for producing more accurate and coherent captions.